contextemi/context_emi_on_azure/README.md

-The project was carried out at the Korea Institute of Public Intelligence's Context Lab.
+The project was carried out at the Korea Ai institute's Context Lab.
 Other activities can be found at the link below.

 https://github.com/labcontext/Introduction